PrezBala/ProjectOne/README.md

 # Features

 ### Common Elements
-In terms of general structure throughout the website, the common elements across all 4 pages are the Header and Footer sections
+The common elements across all 3 pages are the Header and Footer sections.

-+ The Header - This section will appear at the top of all pages and contains a Logo which stacks to the left, and the navigation menu which is positioned on the right.
-Both logo and menu will respond accordingly to differing screen sizes.
-The navigation menu will display which page is currently selected on the site, giving the user good feedback as to their whereabouts.
++ The Header- This sections appears across the top on all 3 pages and also contains a samurai helmet logo on the left.
+When selecting the helmet the user will return to the top of the homepage.
+The navigation menu is also positioned on the right.
+Both the logo and menu will respond to the screen sizes used.
+The navigation menu on certain phones will use a 'burger' style selection menu.

 <img src="https://github.com/PrezBala/ProjectOne/blob/main/wireframeScreenshots/header1.jpg">

-+ The Footer - This section appears on the bottom of all pages and will contain some copyright information and a date specifying how recently the site has been updated, again giving the user good feedback that this site is actively maintained.
++ The Footer - The section appears across the bottom on all 3 pages.
+There is a contact us section on the left with a button that will take the user directly to the contact us page.
+In the centre of the footer is the social links for Facebook,Twitter,Googlemail and Twitter and on the right is a samurai logo for aesthetics.

 <img src="https://github.com/PrezBala/ProjectOne/blob/main/wireframeScreenshots/footer1.jpg">

 ### Home Page